BIBLICAL – Scripture is the foundation of our daily worship and all ministries of the church.

 Matt DePriest – Worship Arts Pastor

 By the grace of God I grew up in a home where the love of Jesus was modeled well.
 His pursuit of me (and my response to follow Him with my life) was a dynamic I became aware of early on, and continues to be a daily part of obedience and devotion.
 Music also held a high value in our home, and I grew up with it playing constantly.
 Some of my first musical memories are of us gathered around the old family piano learning to sing parts out of the hymnal.
 My first formal music lesson was Suzuki violin at age 5.
 After a couple painful years of “Mississippi Hotdog” and “Lightly Row,” my parents opted to let me drop violin in exchange for studying the piano which I gravitated toward more naturally and ultimately wound up serving as the foundation for my further studies.
 By the time I got to college I possessed a deep love of corporate worship and a commitment to the local church.
 As such I studied music and biblical studies which accordingly prepared me for my first ministry call and set me on a trajectory for vocational ministry.
 I had the amazing privilege of spending my first seven years in ministry on staff at Elmbrook Church (Brookfield, WI) before moving to Colorado to complete my studies at Denver Seminary and join PEPC’s pastoral staff team in 2013.
-I am blessed to be married to an amazing woman, a true partner in ministry, and my best friend (Sarah), and am the delightedly exhausted father of three fantastic children (Corban–age 6, Euan–age 3, and Sojourner–an infant) who are the most tangible reminders of God’s generous love I could ever imagine!
+I am blessed to be married to an amazing woman, a true partner in ministry, and my best friend (Sarah), and am the delightedly exhausted father of four fantastic children who are the most tangible reminders of God’s generous love I could ever imagine!
 Most importantly, I am passionately in love with Jesus and am deeply committed to seeing his kingdom come in my life, and in the lives of his people—the church—as his chosen method for reaching the world.

 Janet Specht – Church Administrator